-Basis of Financial Statement Preparation
+Principles of Consolidation and Basis of Financial Statement Preparation

-The accompanying condensed consolidated financial statements include the accounts of Skillsoft and its wholly owned subsidiaries.
+The accompanying condensed consolidated financial statements include the accounts of Skillsoft Corp. and its wholly owned subsidiaries.
+All material intercompany transactions and balances have been eliminated in consolidation.

 These financial statements are unaudited.
 However, in the opinion of management, the condensed consolidated financial statements reflect all normal and recurring adjustments necessary for their fair statement.
 Interim results are not necessarily indicative of results expected for any other interim period or a full year.
 We prepared the accompanying unaudited condensed consolidated financial statements in accordance with the instructions for Form 10-Q and Article 10 of Regulation S-X and, therefore, include all information and footnotes necessary for a complete presentation of operations, comprehensive income (loss), financial position, changes in shareholders' equity (deficit) and cash flows in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 The financial statements contained in these interim financial statements should be read in conjunction with the audited consolidated financial statements and the notes thereto included in the 2024 Form 10-K.

 Certain amounts reported in prior years have been reclassified to conform to the presentation in the current year.
-These reclassifications had no effect on total assets, total liabilities, total stockholders' equity, or net income (loss) for the prior years.
+These reclassifications hadno effect on total assets, total liabilities, total shareholders' equity (deficit), or net income (loss) for the prior years.

-The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act, as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and has and may in the future take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies including, but not limited to, not being required to comply with the independent registered public accounting firm attestation requirements of Section 404 of the Sarbanes-Oxley Act, reduced disclosure obligations regarding executive compensation in its periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
+The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act, as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and has and may in the future take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies including, but not limited to, reduced disclosure obligations regarding executive compensation in its periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
+We will cease to qualify as an emerging growth company as of January 31, 2025.
+As a result, beginning with our Form 10-K for fiscal 2025, we will be subject to the provisions of Section 404(b) of the Sarbanes-Oxley Act and our independent registered public accounting firm will formally attest to the effectiveness of our internal controls over financial reporting.